skyizwhite/ningle-fbr/README.md

 A file or directory name prefixed with '=' indicates a dynamic path.

-In the example below, the name parameter can be obtained from handler's params.
+In the example below, the parameter `id` can be obtained from handler's params.

-`/src/routes/user/=name.lisp` → `/user/:name`
+`/src/routes/user/=id.lisp` → `/user/:id`

 # License